Who are we?

 The SCS has about 300 members who receive information on future events as well as reports on past activities.
 Members are encouraged to join the committee, contribute ideas, or help run a conference.

 The SCS organises 2-3 international conferences a year normally in conjunction with other relevant bodies and co-opted industrial and academic experts.
-Conference partners in addition to other RSC sector groups, include:-
+Some conference partners in addition to other RSC sector groups, include:-

 – British Association for Chemical Specialities (BACS)